NickG13/AEIOU/README.md

 Here is a [description with all the process](https://www.reddit.com/r/KeyboardLayouts/comments/oja9oh/why_are_there_no_spanish_layouts/).

+## Learning
+I would recommend to learn touch typing to any writer.
+If you don't touch type with all your fingers, be sure to positionate your fingers on the home row and reach each key from there.

+Learning a new layout is usually a long process.
+If you want to master this layout as soon as posible, I recommend you to have an on-screen keyboard picture that will guide you were all letters are.
+Every OS has inbuilt this option.
+For example, in Windows you can open "Teclado de pantalla" or "On-screen keyboard".

+To practice, I recommend https://monkeytype.com/ which is an awesome website with random spanish text.
+There's a huge variety of options online.

 ## Changelog
 - 1.0: Initial release
 - 1.1: Big bug solving (thanks for your feedback)